-2016 BMW 2 Series Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2023 BMW 2 Series Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new BMW 2 Series, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new BMW 2 Series, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base BMW 2 Series invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

 The all-new 2 Series is one of the most fun cars in BMW’s lineup.
 This compact coupe’s agile handling and abundantly powerful engines make it a great option for driving enthusiasts.
 Although the 2 Series may not be practical enough for families, it does provide good front-seat comfort.
 Solid fuel economy makes the 2 Series a more fulfilling daily driver.

 What’s New for 2022?